tastyigniter/ti-ext-api/docs/customers.md

 }
 ```

-### Delete a category
+### Delete a customer

-Permanently deletes a category.
+Permanently deletes a customer.
 It cannot be undone.

+Required abilities: `customers:write`

 ```
 DELETE /api/customers/:customer_id